Stomach and oesophageal cancers

 • calcium – over time, your bones may become weak and brittle, and break more easily (osteoporosis), which may cause pain.

 • vitamin B12 – low B12 levels can cause a condition called pernicious anaemia.
 The most common symptom is tiredness.
 Other symptoms include pale skin, breathlessness, headaches, a racing heart and appetite loss.
-You will need regular vitamin B12 injections after a total gastrectomy, and may need vitamin B12 injections if your levels are low (without having had a total gastrectomy).
+You will need regular vitamin B12 injections.

 • iron – low iron levels can cause iron deficiency anaemia.
-You may need iron supplements, which are usually given as an intravenous (IV) infusion because iron taken by mouth can’t be absorbed easily.
+You may need an iron infusion, in which iron is given as a liquid through a drip inserted into a vein.
+Iron taken by mouth can’t be absorbed easily.

 Tips for managing anaemia